Jiang Zemin: Family and personal life

+A wedding photo of Jiang Zemin and Wang Yeping, circa 1950.

 Jiang married Wang Yeping, also a native of Yangzhou, in 1949.
 She was his cousin, as Jiang's adoptive mother was Wang's aunt.
 Wang graduated from Shanghai International Studies University.
 They had two sons together, Jiang Mianheng and Jiang Miankang.
 Jiang Mianheng went on to be an academic and businessman, working within the Chinese space program, and founded Grace Semiconductor Manufacturing Corporation.
 It is believed that Jiang had a long-running friendship with the singer Song Zuying, Chen Zhili, and others.
 Following the rise of Xi Jinping, Song and other Jiang loyalists, including her brother Song Zuyu, fell under investigation for corruption.

 Jiang had a passable command of several foreign languages, including English and Russian.
 Jiang remains the only paramount leader of China known to be able to speak English.
 He enjoyed engaging foreign visitors in small talk on arts and literature in their native language, in addition to singing foreign songs in their original languages.
+He played several instruments including erhu, piano and violin, and was also fond of singing.
 In 1987, he sang When We Were Young and danced with Dianne Feinstein, who was mayor of San Francisco at the time.
+On his 1997 visit to the United States, he sang Beijing opera songs.
 Jiang also played the ukulele during his 1997 visit to Hawai'i.
+Jiang was televised singing Elvis Presley songs with Philippines President Fidel V. Ramos, in what academic Richard Curt Kraus described as an "unprecedented act for a Chinese leader in its use of modern public relations to convey an image of down-home folksiness".
+He was also a personal friend of former Canadian prime minister Jean Chrétien.